symbol/symbol-docs/source/getting-started/setup-workstation.rst

 Setting up the development environment
 **************************************

-By then, you should have created an account and have received some XEM.
+By then, you should have loaded an account with some XEM.
 Then, it is time to choose a programming language.
 Pick the one you feel most comfortable with, or just follow project requirements.

 After that, create a folder for your new project and run the instructions for the selected language.